richardschoen/iforgit/knowledge/STRSEUARC.md

 ```

 ### Build the STRSEUARC command and CL program in IFORGIT library:
-❗Requires the STRSEUORIG command to already exist as renamed above.
+❗Requires the STRSEUORIG command to already exist as created above via renaming STRSEU to STRSEUORIG.

-#### Build the STRSEUARC CL command
+#### Create the STRSEUARC CL command
 ```
 CRTCMD CMD(IFORGIT/STRSEUARC)
          PGM(IFORGIT/STRSEUARCC)